helm/helm/docs/install.md

 - Install the canary build with the `--canary-image` flag
 - Install a particular image (version) with `--tiller-image`
 - Install to a particular cluster with `--kube-context`
+- Install into a particular namespace with `--tiller-namespace`

 Once Tiller is installed, running `helm version` should show you both the client and server version.
 (If it shows only the client version, `helm` cannot yet connect to the server.
 Use `kubectl` to see if any `tiller` pods are running.)

+If Helm will look for Tiller in the `kube-system` namespace unless `--tiller-namespace` or `TILLER_NAMESPACE` is set.

 ### Installing Tiller Canary Builds